-JOHN WALSH is a writer specialising in architecture.
-For a decade he edited Architecture NZ and was managing editor of a stable of design magazines.
-He is the author (with photographer Patrick Reynolds) of several major books on architecture.
+JOHN WALSH is a writer specialising in architecture and former editor of Architecture New Zealand.

 PATRICK REYNOLDS is one of New Zealand's best architectural photographers.

 PUBLISHED: April 2022

 ISBN: 9781991151100

 Limpbound, 178 x 119mm.
 296 pages. \$30

-'A visually sumptuous quide to 120 of Wellington's most interesting buildings'
+'A visually sumptuous guide to 120 of Wellington's most interesting buildings'

-DANIEL K BROWN, ARCHITECTURE NEW ZEALAND
+DANIEL K BROWN.
+ARCHITECTURE NEW ZEALAND